 Housing associations have various types of housing.
 Some properties are specially designed for people with physical disabilities.

 Housing associations may also be able to adapt their properties to meet their tenants' needs, including the need for sheltered housing.

 For more information, go to:

 Housing information in other languages

-You can read more about the housing rights of EEA nationals in Northern Ireland on the Housing Advice website:
+To read more about the housing rights of EEA nationals in Northern Ireland, go to: